 Blue Mountain students vary in ages and backgrounds.
 Some come as freshmen; others transfer from nearby community colleges or universities.
 Regardless of age or background, the individual student is of utmost value and importance at Blue Mountain College.
-Faculty and staff believe in the ability of the student to participate constructively in his/her educational development.
+Faculty and staff believe in the ability of students to participate constructively in their educational development.
 In a family-like atmosphere, classes of five to fifteen are common so that students can develop confidence that will enable them to be meaningfully engaged in life.

 A measure of the quality of the academic programs at Blue Mountain College is the accomplishments of its graduates.
-Alumnae and alumni of this College have achieved distinction in many fields, professions, scholarly disciplines, and artistic expressions.
+Alumni of this College have achieved distinction in many fields, professions, scholarly disciplines, and artistic expressions.